 You don’t really need a travel guide to tell you what to avoid.
 As a traveler with great instincts, you will know at a first look if it’s a good street to walk on.

 I feel so bad about other articles that have a list of neighborhoods to avoid but I understand that we are all different people and safety is different for us.

-I do encourage you to see as many places as you can while you are in Mexico City.
+I encourage you to see as many places as possible while you are in Mexico City.
 This is still one of the most Mexican cities in the country as are already too white and Western.